GuilhermeGiachellin/To-Do-List/README.md

 - Clone the repo.

+- Run `npm install` on your terminal.

-- Open the terminal in your machine and type `npm start` to start the local server.
+- Open the terminal in your machine and run `npm start` to start the local server.

+- Open the terminal in your machine and run `npm run test` in the terminal to run the test via Jest.

 ## Author